samhippo/mpv-scripts/README.md

 1. Copy [delete-file.lua](delete-file.lua) to your mpv scripts directory.
 2. Add the following line to **input.conf**
 ```
-DEL script_message delete-file
+Ctrl+DEL script_message delete-file
 ```
 #### Usage
-Press the Delete key while playing a video file.
-The file will be deleted and removed from the playlist.
-If no playlist is active then default behavior is for mpv to exit.
+Activating this command will delete the currently playing video file and also remove it from the playlist.
-* Tested with Windows 10 only
-* Works with Unicode characters
-* Works with relative paths (files inside sub folders)

 ## ▶️  &nbsp; move-file.lua
 Moves the currently playing video file to a specified folder.